-- 32.02 The USSD report for 2005 reported that: "The government granted 19 Ethiopians who deserted the Ethiopian army, residency status."
+- 32.03 The USSD report for 2005 reported that: "The government granted 19 Ethiopians who deserted the Ethiopian army, residency status."
 [4f] BBC News reported on 1 December 2005 that: "At least seven Ethiopian soldiers have defected to Eritrea while on a private training course in Israel, the Israeli foreign ministry has confirmed.
 The Eritrean ambassador in Israel said the soldiers reported to be of Eritrean descent arrived at his house and asked for political asylum.
-[8p] - 32.03 The USSD report for 2006 adds: "Another 1,400 Ethiopians sought asylum with the UNHCR, but the government refused to issue them exit visas. ...
+[8p] - 32.04 The USSD report for 2006 adds: "Another 1,400 Ethiopians sought asylum with the UNHCR, but the government refused to issue them exit visas. ...
 The UNHCR was accommodating 1,100 Ethiopians in urban areas, an increase from only 5 cases in 2002.
 The government issued residency permits to Ethiopians living in the country for a fee; however, it did not issue them exit visas.
 Ethiopians unable to pay the residency permit fee were not legally eligible for employment.
 The government prohibited the ICRC from continuing its program of purchasing residency permits for Ethiopians unable to afford the annual fee."
+[4k](p9, section 3 protection of refugees) The USSD report for 2007 noted, "Unlike in the previous year, there were no reports that Ethiopians who remained in the country were prohibited from living in the Debub Province bordering Ethiopia."
+[4m](p8, section 2d)
-[4k](p9, section 3 protection of refugees) - 32.04 There are 16,000 Ethiopians estimated to have temporary residence in Eritrea, including 600 Ethiopians in the Gash Barka region "... to which the UNHCR had no access or responsibility" (USSD report for 2006) [4k](p9, section 3 protection of refugees) and the USSD report for 2006 continues "The Government issued residency permits to Ethiopians living in the country for a fee; however, it did not issue them exit visas."
-[4k] (p9, section 3 protection of refugees) - 32.05 The World Refugee Survey 2005 for Ethiopia reported that: "The [Ethiopian] Government did not have an agreement with Eritrea to receive rejected asylum seekers, and therefore granted status to some Eritreans who did not qualify as refugees...
-At the border, local authorities identified most Eritrean arrivals and referred them to the Administration for Refugee and Returnee

-Affairs (ARRA) for status hearings, which then transferred them to a camp."
-[51b]

-32.06 A British Fact-Finding Mission of April 2003 reported that:
+- 32.05 There are 16,000 Ethiopians estimated to have temporary residence in Eritrea, including 600 Ethiopians in the Gash Barka region "... to which the UNHCR had no access or responsibility" (USSD report for 2006) [4k] (p9, section 3 protection of refugees) and the USSD report for 2006 continues "The Government issued residency permits to Ethiopians living in the country for a fee; however, it did not issue them exit visas."
+[4k] (p9, section 3 protection of refugees) - 32.06 The World Refugee Survey 2005 for Ethiopia reported that: "The [Ethiopian] Government did not have an agreement with Eritrea to receive rejected asylum seekers, and therefore granted status to some Eritreans who did not qualify as refugees...
+At the border, local authorities identified most Eritrean arrivals and referred them to the Administration for Refugee and Returnee Affairs (ARRA) for status hearings, which then transferred them to a camp."
+[51b] - 32.07 A British Fact-Finding Mission of April 2003 reported that: